Cambopp/Gucci-Goobers/prototype/ReadMe.md

 -	Auxillary cord adaptor (for sensor)

 ####Procedure:
-1. Gather materials from McGuckins, SparkFun, and Tim May
+1. Gather materials from McGuckins, SparkFun, and Tim May.
-2. Assemble circuitry using sample circuit from SparkFun website
+2. Assemble circuitry using sample circuit from SparkFun website.
-3. Modify SparkFun example code to fit Andre’s needs
+3. Modify SparkFun example code to fit Andre’s needs.
-4. Create artificial electric fence using battery and wire
+4. Create artificial electric fence using battery and wire.
-5. Test prototype functionality using battery circuit
+5. Test prototype functionality using battery circuit.
-6. Test prototype functionality using pulsing circuit
+6. Test prototype functionality using pulsing circuit.

 ###Features